 If you are a keen fisherman or a novice then you will be spoilt for choice in Kerry.
-There is something for everyone's taste, be that lake fishing, river fishing, sea fishing or shore fishing.
+There is something for everyone's taste, be that lake fishing, river fishing, sea fishing, or shore fishing.
 Opportunities are plentiful all around the Ring of Kerry for fishing and angling mainly due to the unique geographic location of the peninsula.
 The Iveragh peninsula which the Ring of Kerry circumnavigates is the westernmost land mass in Europe.
-Off its shores is the wild Atlantic Ocean and it is this which has earned Kerry it's world famous reputation for salmon and trout fishing.
-First stop for a wild Atlantic Salmon is Kerry.
+Off its shores is the Wild Atlantic Ocean and it is this which has earned Kerry its world-famous reputation for salmon and trout fishing.
+The first stop for a wild Atlantic Salmon is Kerry.
 The second geographic consideration for the salmon and trout then comes into play, a good spawning ground with plenty of fresh water.
-Nestled in the middle of the Iveragh peninsula is Ireland's highest mountain range, the MacGuillacuddy Reeks, from which flow an abundance of fresh water via the many rivers and streams which rise in the mountains.
+Nestled in the middle of the Iveragh peninsula is Ireland's highest mountain range, the MacGuillacuddy Reeks, from which flow an abundance of freshwater via the many rivers and streams which rise in the mountains.
 Along the way between mountain and sea nature has created some fabulous lakes and fishing grounds.

 The most comprehensive guide to the rules and regulations on fishing in Ireland and Kerry can be had from the South West Regional Fisheries Authority (www.swrbf.com).
-The vast majority of the lakes and rivers are state run but the complexities as regards who own fishing rights is to say the least as complex as landing a hundred 20ld salmon in one day.
+The vast majority of the lakes and rivers are state-run but the complexities as regards who own fishing rights are, to say the least as complex as landing a hundred-year-old salmon in one day.
 The following are some of the main considerations.

-Fishing licences are issues by the state and basically allow you to fish.
-Trout fishing is free, however you will need a state rod licence for salmon.
+Fishing licenses are issued by the state and basically allow you to fish.
+Trout fishing is free, however, you will need a state rod license for salmon.

-If its sea trout you are after then the world famous Lough Currane in Waterville is the place to go, boat and gillies are again available for hire locally.
+If it's sea trout you are after then the world-famous Lough Currane in Waterville is the place to go, boats and gillies are again available for hire locally.